Membership Geeks

 So whether you have a tried and tested goal-setting process of your own that you're happy using…

-This is how your membership business will move forward over the coming year.
+This is how your membership business will move forward over the coming weeks, months and years.

 The CO-STAR process is one we've used over and over again because we've had great success with it.